joniles/mpxj/mkdocs/docs/howto-use-calendars.md

 this output:

 ```
-SUNDAY is a Non-working day
+SUNDAY is a NON_WORKING day
-MONDAY is a Non-working day
+MONDAY is a NON_WORKING day
-TUESDAY is a Working day
+TUESDAY is a WORKING day
-WEDNESDAY is a Working day
+WEDNESDAY is a WORKING day
-THURSDAY is a Working day
+THURSDAY is a WORKING day
-FRIDAY is a Working day
+FRIDAY is a WORKING day
-SATURDAY is a Working day
+SATURDAY is a WORKING day
 ```

 ## Working Hours